canzarlab/hali/README.md

 ### Arguments ###

 Hali implements various strategies to find a (near) optimal solution.
+Its non-linear solver is based on an augmented Lagrangian approach.
+Hali can provide an optimal fractional solution or an optimal integral solution obtained through branch and bound.
+It can also find a (suboptimal) integral solution based on a greedy strategy or enforce integrality by non-linear constraints.

+`<solver>`
+  : 0=greedy
+  1=fractional
+  2=branch and bound
+  3=covering-packing
-A simple greedy strategy, an exact branch and bound scheme
+  4=greedy branch and bound
+  5=non-linear integral
+  6=warm-start integral from fractional

+Options 3,4 and 6 combine different solver strategies.

 `<filename.newick>`
 : input tree in newick file format